patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-clean-code-cult.md

 _Clean Code_ again.
 Or rather it was shoved down the students throats as a gospel by disciples of the _Klean Kode Kult_, as I like to call them.

-The members of the _Klean Kode Kult_ strengthen their belief by joining up for a ritual called _Clean Code Shaming_, where they superficially look at a piece of code they don't understand on first sight, and then just yell _«Clean Code!!!1»_ at its author in order to give proof of their superiority and sophistication.
+The members of the _Clean Code Cult_ strengthen their belief by joining up for a ritual called _Clean Code Shaming_, where they superficially look at a piece of code they don't understand on first sight, and then just yell _«Clean Code!!!1»_ at its author in order to give proof of their superiority and sophistication.